JPBertonee/JPBertonee/README.md

 <p align="left"> I am an Industrial Engineer born in Argentina, passionate about sports and the world of data.
 Once I graduated as an engineer, I decided to embark on this path in the exciting world of data science and analysis.
 I worked as a data analyst, a job that allowed me to insert myself into the working world and see with my own eyes the impact that data has when it is considered a vital part for the functioning of any organization.
 I am currently studying Data Science with the aim of acquiring new tools for my professional and personal development.

-Feel free to contact me or send me your contact request.

 Best wishes and let's analyze data!